Updated as of July 23: The Centers for Disease Control & Prevention and the State updated recommended recovery strategy. See below for the latest.

 If you have COVID-19 – Recovery Strategy

-Persons with COVID-19 who have symptoms and were advised to care for themselves at home may discontinue home isolation under the following conditions:
+Patients with mild to moderate illness who are not severely immunocompromised or persons with COVID-19 who have symptoms and were able to care for themselves at home may discontinue isolation under the following conditions: